Distribution and Collection of Forms

-In order to provide department chairs and program directors information that can assist in monitoring the curriculum and be helpful in collegial efforts to improve teaching, the Dean's office will also circulate a confidential copy of the statistical summaries of the forms to the department chair and, in the cases of jointly-appointed faculty, to the director of the program in which he/she holds an appointment.
+In order to provide Department chairs and Program directors information that can assist in monitoring the curriculum and be helpful in collegial efforts to improve teaching, the Dean's office will also circulate a confidential copy of the statistical summaries of the forms to the Department chair.
+Statistical summaries of courses offered in or cross-listed with interdisciplinary programs and of courses that are required for an interdisciplinary major will also be sent to the directors of those programs.
 Such statistical summaries should prompt chairs to initiate discussions with faculty about his/her teaching and to seek out further information, when needed, to provide pedagogical support to colleagues.
-Chairs and directors will be able to review the written comments of students on the forms on file in the Dean's office.
+Chairs and Directors will be able to review the written comments of students on the forms on file in the Dean's office.

 Use of Information

-The Dean and the departments will use the forms in conjunction with the statistical information as part of the review process for making reappointment, tenure, and promotion decisions.
+The Dean and the Departments (or in the case of joint appointments, review committees) will use the forms in conjunction with the statistical information as part of the review process for making reappointment, tenure, and promotion decisions.
 They may be used in periodic reviews of tenured professors.
 The Dean will also use this information in making merit pay decisions.

 Ideally, the student responses that these forms summarize will help to prompt discussions of pedagogy.
 It is the particular responsibility of chairs to initiate such discussions when they perceive, based on the statistical summaries or other information, that there may be problems in a course or courses.